 How long does Botox last?

-4 tips to make Botox last longer
+4 tips to help Botox last longer

-These simple tips can help:
+These simple tips may help:

-• Keep moving your face
+• Keep your facial muscles active

 • Avoid touching the area